 No statutory requirement except for work rules which must be in Thai and in compliance with the LPA.

 Employment contracts must be in Turkish if they are executed by and between employees who are Turkish citizens and businesses incorporated under Turkish law.
-However, employment contracts can be drafted in dual column format in Turkish and any other language, but the Turkish version will be the prevailing language.
+However, employment contracts may be drafted in a dual-column format in Turkish and any other language, but the Turkish version is the prevailing language.

 No statutory requirements.
 It is common for agreements to be in English.
 Where the employee does not understand the language in which the agreement is drafted, the agreement must be attested to.
-A magistrate or Labor Officer draws up a written document ascertaining that the employee has freely consented to the contract and that his/her consent has not been obtained by coercion, undue influence, misrepresentation or mistake; that the contract complies with the Employment Act; and that the Labor Officer is satisfied that the employee has duly understood the terms of the contract before giving his or her final agreement to it.
+A magistrate or labor officer draws up a written document ascertaining that the employee has freely consented to the contract and that their consent has not been obtained by coercion, undue influence, misrepresentation or mistake; that the contract complies with the Employment Act; and that the labor officer is satisfied that the employee has duly understood the terms of the contract before giving their final agreement to it.